 Eagle Creek home prices are not only among the most expensive in Oregon, but Eagle Creek real estate also consistently ranks among the most expensive in America.

-Because occupations involving physical labor dominate the local economy, Eagle Creek is generally considered to be a blue-collar town.
-38.36% of the Eagle Creek workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Eagle Creek is a blue-collar town, with 38.32% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Eagle Creek is a town of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Eagle Creek who work in sales jobs (12.11%), office and administrative support (11.22%), and management occupations (8.69%).
+There are especially a lot of people living in Eagle Creek who work in sales jobs (13.82%), farm management occupations (9.58%), and office and administrative support (9.03%).

 Of important note, Eagle Creek is also a town of artists.
 Eagle Creek has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Eagle Creek’s character.

-The citizens of Eagle Creek are slightly less educated than the national average of 21.84% for the average city or town: 16.16% of adults in Eagle Creek have a bachelor's degree or advanced degree
+The percentage of adults in Eagle Creek who are college-educated is close to the national average for all communities of 21.84%: 18.68% of the adults in Eagle Creek have a bachelor's degree or advanced degree.

 The most common language spoken in Eagle Creek is English.
 Other important languages spoken here include Spanish and Italian.